 With the other artistes he recruited, Pierre Arvay composed a musical catalogue that grew rapidly and was offered to professionals on audiotape; some records such as the Timing collection were nevertheless pressed (in partnership with De Wolfe Music), to facilitate promotion.
 This Técipress-In Editions catalogue is now managed by music publisher Kapagama.

-Pierre Arvay also passed on some of his technical knowledge as he was invited for several consecutive years to give classes in rhythm at the Conservatoire National Supérieur d’Art Dramatique in Paris.
+Pierre Arvay also passed on some of his technical knowledge as he was invited for several consecutive years to give classes in singing and rhythm at the Conservatoire National Supérieur d’Art Dramatique in Paris.